 What the political editorialist Alain Duhamel, known center-right, commented a few days later in three words: "cynical, opportunistic and effective".

 This battle is not only Moroccan or Maghreb, as it could arrange some.
-The relationship to sex, difficult in the Maghreb, read about it Mohamed Choukri, Tahar Ben Jelloun or Leyla Slimani, is not "neutral" or serene, in the West either.
+The relationship to sex, difficult in the Maghreb, read about it Mohamed Choukri, Tahar Ben Jelloun or Leyla Slimani, is not "neutral" or serene, in the West either, as attested by the numerous cases of pedophilia in the world.
+Catholic church or sexual harassment problems, fortunately more and more often put in lights .

 Morocco is of course not limited to this tension, the country is experiencing economic development that has allowed large sections of society to live better and access to education.
 The royalty has managed to contain the extremist pushes, for many, many years, better than in the rest of the Maghreb ...